stacklane/docs/🗄/Article/models/fields.md

 Within the directory "📦", and given a file name named `🌐Article.yaml`, a "Universal" model named `Article` will be available to your scripts.

+# Protected Fields {#protected}

+Protected fields have values which are intended to be handled with more care and thought than regular fields.
+Fields which may be protected are usually access tokens, identifiers, and other generated values.

+A field may be marked as protected using `protected: true`

+A protected field has the following properties:

+- *Not* available for direct access in Mustache (but may be exposed via [suppliers](/🗄/Article/scripting/suppliers.md)).
+- *Not* available for use in [forms](/🗄/Article/scripting/suppliers.md), including custom forms (their input may not come directly from a user).
+- Available for direct access in server-side JavaScript, and exportable from [suppliers](/🗄/Article/scripting/suppliers.md) as usual.